wso2/docs-devant/en/docs/devops-and-ci-cd/autoscale/autoscale-components-with-scale-to-zero.md

 ## Limitations

 - The scale-to-zero feature currently exclusively supports web applications and HTTP services.
 TCP and HTTPS services are not supported to be scaled to zero.
 - To scale to zero, your HTTP service must run on one of the specified ports: 5000, 6000, 7000, 8000, 9000, 7070 to 7079, 8080 to 8089, and 9090 to 9099 or 8290.
 If you have an endpoint in your integration running in any other port, your integration will not automatically scale-to-zero when deploying or promoting.
-Also, if you try to switch to the “scale-to-zero” option in the “Devops” → “Scaling” view, it will fail.
+Also, if you try to switch to the “scale-to-zero” option in the “Admin” → “Scaling” view, it will fail.
 - Automations cannot connect to a service on a project scope if scale-to-zero is enabled.
 Attempting to do so results in the following error:

     `Host not found, not forwarding request.`